Proposed Refugee Admissions for Fiscal Year 2023

 - Was part of the same economic unit as the qualifying family member in the country of nationality or, if stateless, last habitual residence; AND

 - Demonstrates exceptional and compelling humanitarian circumstances that justify inclusion on the qualifying family member’s case.

 These individuals are not “spouses” or “children”, under INA Section 207(c)(2)(A) and thus cannot derive their refugee status from the Principal Applicant.
 They must, therefore, independently establish that they qualify as a refugee.

-Because of the importance of reuniting immediate refugee families who have been separated while fleeing from persecution, this report proposes to continue to make P-3 processing available to individuals of all nationalities, including stateless individuals.
+Because of the importance of reuniting immediate refugee families who have been separated while fleeing from persecution, the USRAP will continue to make P-3 processing available to individuals of all nationalities, including stateless individuals.